-As the days get colder I, like many of you, I’m starting to switch out my wardrobe and bring back out those heavier and warmer pieces that I had put away.
+As the days get colder, like most of you, I’m starting to switch out my wardrobe and bring back out those heavier and warmer pieces that I had put away.
 Living in Norway, and especially in Bergen which is a colder city most of the year, the sweaters and thermals are never too far away.
-I didn’t have the luxury of packing them up in suitcases and stowing them away for months.
+I don’t have the luxury of packing them up in suitcases and stowing them away for months.
 Oslo is a whole different story, on the other hand.
 The seasons have clear demarcations: summer is warm, autumn is rainy and colder and winters snow heavily.

-So having spent a good part of this year in Oslo, I finally get to get excited about sweater and coat weather, mostly because I get to get cool sweaters and jackets.
-This year, I get to consciously prepare my wardrobe for a new season, and ne excited about my summer fashion choices now transitioning to cool autumn pieces.
+So having spent a good part of this year in Oslo, I finally get to get excited about sweater and coat weather.
+That’s only because I get to get fashionable sweaters and jackets, not because I like the cooler months.
+This year, I get to consciously prepare my wardrobe for a new season and I’m excited about my summer fashion choices now transitioning to cool autumn pieces.

 It might sound odd to you if you’ve been doing this your whole life.
 I am a child of the tropics.
 I grew up dressing for summer all year round.
 When I moved to Malta, that changed to dressing for summer and a non-snowy but windy, sunny but cold winter.
 Then came Bergen, where it’s constantly raining most of the year.
 Away from Bergen, now you start to understand my joy at finally being able to have a more versatile wardrobe through the year.

 Back to knits.
 I have gone on a fashion journey to discover cool, fashionable knits.
 A sweater doesn’t have to be boring to it’s job of keeping you warm.
 Here is my list of qualities for fashionable knits that make my wardrobe.